The $\omega$-categorification of Algebraic Theories: PROs

-We once again have two equivalent notions of an algebra whose equivalence can be seen via currying the action maps $\omega_{n,m}$ to obtain components of the desired monoidal functor.
-In either description, we say that the PRO $P$ $\textit{acts on the object A}$.
-We once again get another immediate theorem regarding induced algebras for a PRO.
+We thus have two equivalent notions of an algebra whose equivalence can be seen via currying the action maps $\omega_{n,m}$ to obtain components of the desired monoidal functor.
+In either description, we say that the PRO $P$ $\emph{acts on the object A}$.

-\begin{theorem} An algebra for a PRO $P$ is an algebra for every other PRO $Q$ which maps to $P$.
-In particular, an algebra for $P$ is an algebra for every sub-PRO of $P$. \end{theorem}
+Before moving on, we should note that those readers already familiar with classical PROs may wonder why we have not chosen to work with Lawvere theories, which are the special case of a PRO whose monoidal product is the cartesian product.
+Much of the work that follows could faithfully be reproduced using Lawvere theories instead of PROs.
+The choice to work with the more general notion of a PRO is motivated by the process of PRO globularization which will be described later.
+This process can be done with any PRO, not simplly the special case of Lawvere theories.